schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.5.7 =
+In this release, a new Schema type CollectionPage has been added to empower your site Categories.
+Please, update the plugin on your website now to get the new enhancements.

 = 1.5.6 =
 In this release, new integration for SEO Framework plugin and other cool features has been introduced.
 Please, update the plugin on your website now to get the new enhancements.